anshjoseph/felics-ae-ascon/README.md

 ### `scripts`

-This folder provides the scripts which compile and run the evaluted ciphers, measure their performance, and display the measured data.
+This folder provides the scripts which compile and run the evaluated ciphers, measure their performance, and display the measured data.

 ### `results`